engineervix/cookiecutter-wagtail-vix/README.md

 1. ensure that you have [cookiecutter](https://github.com/audreyr/cookiecutter) installed on your computer
 2. run `cookiecutter https://github.com/engineervix/cookiecutter-wagtail-vix.git` in your favourite shell.
 You’ll be prompted for some values, such as **project_name**, , **project_slug**, **email**, **wagtail_username** etc. A new wagtail project will be created in a folder named according to the **project_slug** at your current location.
-3. `cd` into the project folder created above and run `pipenv sync --dev` followed by `pipenv sync`.
+3. create a virtual environment for your project. `cd` into the project folder created above and install python dependencies: `pip install -r requirements`.
 4. Now would be a good time to setup your postgres/postgis database and ensure that you update `DATABASE_URL` and the other environment variables in your `.env` files.
 The essential ones for starters are `RECAPTCHA_PUBLIC_KEY`, `RECAPTCHA_PRIVATE_KEY` and `MAPBOX_ACCESS_TOKEN`.
 5. `export ENV_PATH=.envs/.dev.env`
 6. `./manage.py migrate`